-Although I only had 3 days in Hong Kong and I knew there was so much more to see in Hong Kong I had wanted to visit Macau in China for a long time and seen as Macau is just a one hour Ferry ride from Hong Kong I decided to head to Macau on a day trip from Home Kong on one of my 3 days.
+Although I only had 3 days in Hong Kong and I knew there was so much more to see in Hong Kong I wanted to visit Macau for one day from Hong Kong, and seen as Macau is just a one hour ferry ride from Hong Kong I decided to head there on day 3 before I had to leave Hong Kong.

-Macau is a crazy but interesting mix of Portuguese influence, Chinese influence and a whole lot of Casinos, check out this post for more details of what there is to do in Macau and how to get to Macau from Hong Kong on a budget!
+Macau is a crazy but interesting mix of Portuguese influence, Chinese influence and a whole lot of Casinos!

 Hong Kong is an incredible City!
 I know I barely scratched the surface during my 3 days there but I felt I saw a lot and that I planned each day well.
 I wasn’t running all over the city from one attraction to the next.
 I also didn’t spend that much money, there are a lot of free activities in Hong Kong, transport is cheap and so is food from local restaurants.
 The most expensive thing about travelling to Hong Kong is accommodation, so I recommend this 3 day Hong Kong Itinerary to you too!

 Related Post: How to Visit Macau on a Day Trip from Hong Kong!